addisonj/ff-2019-smoth-operator/pres.md

 ----

-### Some things look famaliar...
+### Some things look familiar...

 We still have methods for:
-- hooking into lifecycle
+- hooking into life-cycle
 - dealing with state
 - processing messages